FuelLabs/fuels-ts/apps/docs/src/guide/wallets/index.md

 - [WalletUnlocked](../../api/Account/WalletUnlocked): Provides the functionalities for an unlocked wallet.

-- [Account](../../api/Account/Account): Provides an abstraction with basically functionalities for wallets or accounts to interact with the network.
-It is important to notice that both `WalletLocked` and `WalletUnlocked` extends from the `Account` class.
+- [Account](../../api/Account/Account): Provides an abstraction with basic functionalities for wallets or accounts to interact with the network.
+It is essential to notice that both `WalletLocked` and `WalletUnlocked` extend from the `Account` class.

 Let's explore these different approaches in the following sub-chapters.